AstroCodeLabs/astrocodelabs.github.io/_pages/support.md

 last_modified_at: 2025-10-11
 ---

-If you need assistance with **Messier Journal**, fill out the form below.
+If you need assistance with **Caldwell and/or Messier Journal**, fill out the form below.
 Any suggestions are also appreciated.

 <div class="form-embed">
   <!-- Responsive wrapper -->